 Average Weather for Boating

-Boating is typically best from April through October.
-Summers are warm and humid with highs in the 80s, and spring and fall offer milder, breezy conditions ideal for sailing or cruising.
+The best boating runs from April through October.
+Summers are warm and humid with highs in the 80s; spring and fall offer milder, breezy conditions that are well-suited for sailing.

 55+ Waterfront Communities in Maryland With Boat Access